 Third, with our data we can compare the values of $\alpha$ typical for simulations with different $\M$.
 One can see that $\alpha_{\rm stress}$ varies roughly from $-10^{-2}$ to $10^{-3}$, with negative (positive) values marking the local dominance of either lower or resonant (upper or vortex-driven) modes.
 At the same time, $\alpha_{\rm acc}$ only rarely attains negative values (at the level of $-10^{-3}$) implying mass outflow.
 Its peak amplitude can be as high as $\sim 0.1$ when it is positive. {Results shown in Figure~\ref{fig:multi_st} suggest that $\alpha_{\rm stress}$ and $\alpha_{\rm acc}$ do not show any obvious dependence on $\M$.
 These transport parameters certainly show little variation with $\M$ at higher $\dot M$, e.g. during the bursts of activity confined to relatively short intervals in the beginning of each simulation.
 This observation is important since it suggests that similar values of $\alpha_{\rm stress}$ and $\alpha_{\rm acc}$ may be expected also for significantly higher $\M$, typical for many astrophysical objects, see \citetalias{Coleman2021}.}

-High amplitudes of $\alpha_{\rm stress}$ and $\alpha_{\rm acc}$ during the initial phases of our simulations lead to rapid re-adjustment of the disk structure in response to the vigorous deposition of the angular momentum carried by the waves, as described in \S \ref{sect:disk_evol}.
-The top row of Figure~\ref{fig:multi_st} illustrates this process by showing the space-time diagram of the local surface density change in the disk.
-It is clear that injection of angular momentum by the acoustic modes into the inner disk leads to the depletion of gas in the disk out to $r\sim (1.2-1.6)$, which gets accreted onto the central object.
+High amplitudes of $\alpha_{\rm stress}$ and $\alpha_{\rm acc}$ during the initial phases of our simulations lead to rapid re-adjustment of the disc structure in response to the vigorous deposition of the angular momentum carried by the waves, as described in \S \ref{sect:disk_evol}.
+The top row of Figure~\ref{fig:multi_st} illustrates this process by showing the space-time diagram of the local surface density change in the disc.
+It is clear that injection of angular momentum by the acoustic modes into the inner disc leads to the depletion of gas in the disc out to $r\sim (1.2-1.6)$, which gets accreted onto the central object.
 The depletion usually takes place early on, following the large bursts of $\alpha_{\rm acc}$.

-There is also an inverse effect: a significant depletion of mass in the inner disk Figure~\ref{fig:multi_st} acts to suppress the mode amplitudes and to reduce the efficiency of the angular momentum and mass transport.
-This is quite clear in the $\M=7,9$ simulations, where the amplitudes of $\alpha_{\rm stress}$ and $\alpha_{\rm acc}$ sharply drop right after a substantial gap has been carved up in the inner disk during the initial burst of accretion.
+There is also an inverse effect: a significant depletion of mass in the inner disc Figure~\ref{fig:multi_st} acts to suppress the mode amplitudes and to reduce the efficiency of the angular momentum and mass transport.
+This is quite clear in the $\M=7,9$ simulations, where the amplitudes of $\alpha_{\rm stress}$ and $\alpha_{\rm acc}$ sharply drop right after a substantial gap has been carved up in the inner disc during the initial burst of accretion.
 In our purely hydrodynamic simulations, there is no mechanism (e.g. MRI) to replenish this accreted material.
 As a result, we do not achieve a true steady state.
-However, situation would be different when other transport mechanisms operating in the bulk of the disk are taken into account, see \S \ref{sect:disc_transport}.
+However, situation would be different when other transport mechanisms operating in the bulk of the disc are taken into account, see \S \ref{sect:disc_transport}.